-About thirty days before the scheduled site visit, the Chair/Program Director and/or Dean should send the self-study to the external reviewer.
+Around thirty days before the scheduled review, the chair/AD/PD and/or dean should send the self-study to the external reviewer.

-The reviewer's visit typically lasts 1-2 days, during which time the reviewer meets with department faculty, students, and the Dean.
-The reviewer is expected to submit a report to the Chair/Program Director within 3 weeks of the visit.
+The reviewer's visit typically lasts 1-2 days, during which time the reviewer meets with program/department/school faculty, professional staff, students, and the dean.
+The reviewer is expected to submit a report to the chair/AD/PD within three weeks of the visit.